Off Piste Rover Gressoney

 Guiding and Instruction

-This trip will be led by Andy and James giving the benefits of both high quality guiding and ski instruction, not to mention a great deal of enthusiasm for the excellent skiing the area offers.
+This trip will be led by Kenny and James giving the benefits of both high quality guiding and ski instruction, not to mention a great deal of enthusiasm for the excellent skiing the area offers.
 Having an informal but dual discipline team brings a lot of flexibility to cater for groups of different ability or aspirations as well as allowing ski coaching or guiding time as appropriate.
 You can download a sample programme here.

 In order to provide a unique experience we have arranged accommodation at the 3 star Hotel De Gletscher - Gressoney La Trinitè.
 With comfy rooms, this new but simply designed hotel was an obvious choice.
 Situated at 1850m, the lift station is a short walk away and is ideally placed for skiers.
 During the week, 1 night will be spent at the mountain hut, Orestes Hutte.
 For convenience, rooms will be kept at the hotel for this night, so there is no need to pack up belongings.

 £1500 per person